If there’s one thing I love its gorgeous flowers and a surprising amount of flower fields and gardens exist in Washington DC, Maryland, and Virginia!

 Her dress available here.

-The Prettiest Wisteria around DC
+The Prettiest Wisteria around Washington DC, Maryland, and Virginia

 The best places to see wisteria in Washington DC are Georgetown, the National Museum of American History, Dumbarton Oaks, and Brookside Gardens.

 The wisteria in Georgetown and the National Museum of American History tends to start blooming around mid-April.

 At Brookside the wisteria will start blooming the last week of April through the first or second week of May.

 Dumbarton Oak’s wisteria also blooms around the last week of April through the first week of May.